Course Outline

 -

-Lecture: Examine the Change Curve model (based on Kübler-Ross), emotional responses to change, and the reasons behind resistance.
+Lecture: Introduce the Change Curve model (based on Kübler-Ross), discuss emotional responses to change, and explore why resistance occurs in a government context.

 -

-Discussion/Q&A: “Which emotions do you typically notice in yourself first when confronted with change?”
+Discussion/Q&A: "What emotions do you typically notice in yourself when a significant change occurs in your work environment?"

 -

-Practice: Group exercise — review a short case study of an organization implementing new software.
-Identify potential emotional reactions from different team members and suggest supportive responses.
+Practice: Group exercise — review a case study of a government agency implementing new software.
+Identify potential emotional reactions from different team members and propose supportive responses.

 Personal Resilience and Adaptability for Government